apacpe/nano-stack-crm-ui-1/README.md

 2. Respond to the prompt "Where should the project be created?" with `.` to create the project in the folder you are currently in.

-3. Respond to the prompt "Choose a project template" with `Select the `CRM getting started project` template`
+3. Respond to the prompt "Choose a project template" with `Select the 'CRM getting started project' template`

 4. Load the dependencies required to start local development server using `npm install`